single-spa/import-map-overrides/README.md

 ### `window.importMapOverrides.resetOverrides()`

 Removes all overrides from local storage, so that the next time the page is reloaded an override import map won't be created.
-Accepts no arguments and returns undefined.
+Accepts no arguments and returns the reset override import map.

 ```js
 window.importMapOverrides.resetOverrides()